davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    Warburg Excha  Walserweg 21  NULL          Aachen      NULL        52066
    ```

-2. List the names of all customers that have a creditLimit between 100,000 and 200,000 inclusively.
+2. List the names of all customers that have a credit limit between 100,000 and 200,000 inclusively.
 Order by customer name.

    ```
    customerName    creditLimit